Australian Financial Complaints Authority: Rules

 The Rules of AFCA outline the types of complaints that AFCA can consider, as well as their procedures, remedies and reporting obligations.
 The rules were approved by the Australian Securities & Investments Commission (ASIC) on 12 September 2018.

 Resolution process

 The AFCA only considers a complaint after the consumer has first attempted to resolve the dispute directly with their financial service provider.
 If the dispute is unable to be resolved or the outcome is unsatisfactory, AFCA can then consider it.

 Complaints can be filed with AFCA through an online form on their website.
 An AFCA representative will then contact the consumer and relevant financial service provider to settle the dispute.
 In the case a settlement cannot be reached, an AFCA case analyst will develop a balanced solution.
 The consumer can then either accept the proposed settlement from AFCA or take their dispute to court.

 Governance

 The Australian Financial Complaints Authority is governed by a Board of Directors, which includes equal numbers of industry and consumer representatives.
 The Independent??
 Chair of the Board is Helen Coonan.
 The Board appoints an independent??
 Chief Ombudsman and CEO, presently David Locke.

+Funding

+AFCA is funded by its member financial firms through annual membership and complaint fees.